buggsjr0/buggsjr0/Security Regulations & Standards/HIPPA(HITRUST).md

 | Payment for services |
 | Healthcare operations |
 | With explicit patient authorization |
->When investigating an incident only access what's necessary.
+>When investigating an incident only access what's necessary. <br>

 🔒 Rule 2: The Security Rule